bmurphy1976/raspberrypi-mediacenter/README.md

 ~/raspberrypi-mediacenter/$ ansible-playbook -i hosts -s site.yml --ask-pass
 ```

-Once installation has completed (it will about an hour), you can run the the media
+Once installation has completed (it will take about one hour), you can run the the media
 center by logging in as the `pi` user and running `emulationstation`.
 To add media to
 your device, put them in the following locations:

 * Movies: `/home/pi/movies`
+* Nintendo: `/home/pi/roms/nes`
 * Sega Genesis Roms: `/home/pi/roms/genesis`
 * Super Nintendo Roms: `/home/pi/roms/snes`